128technology/docs/docs/upgrade_router.md

 ### Upgrade using the Conductor's PCLI

-For routers managed by an SSR Conductor, upgrades can be initiated from the SSR conductor's PCLI.
+For routers managed by an SSR Conductor, a self-upgrade, or manual upgrade, can be initiated from the SSR conductor's PCLI.
 This upgrade process is completed in two stages: *download* followed by *upgrade*.
 There are command changes asociated with software version 6.3.0 and those chages are indicated below.
-For earlier versions of SSR software, please refer to the Legacy Upgrades section below.
+For earlier versions of SSR software, please refer to the [Legacy Upgrades](upgrade_legacy.md) section.

 As an administrator-level user, log into the conductor's PCLI.